 JDO doesn't define how an interface is persisted in the datastore.
 Obviously there can be many implementations and so no obvious solution.
-DataNucleus allows the following be performed.
-The disadvantage is that if there are many implementations then the table can become large with many columns not used
+DataNucleus supports the following.
+With non-RDBMS datastores there is a single column holding the interface field value.
+With RDBMS you have the option of storing this interface field value in several different ways, as below.